Kennydao/ETL-Project/README.md

   1. Sourcing, scraping dataset from website
   2. Cleaning the data
   3. Designing (setting relation between collection), merging the data
-  4. Storing the dataset into PostgresSQL
+  4. Storing the dataset into PostgreSQL